 General Hunting Info

-A basic resident or non-resident hunting license is required of all persons to hunt, take, possess or cause to be transported by any other person any wild bird or quadruped.
-See License Exceptions & Exemptions for exceptions.
+- A Basic Hunting License is required of all persons to hunt, take, possess or cause to be transported by any other person any wild bird or quadruped.
+See License Information for exceptions.

 Pursuant to Act 169 of the 1988 regular session of the Legislature, the Louisiana Wildlife and Fisheries Commission has adopted monetary values which are assigned to all illegally taken, possessed, injured or destroyed fish, wild birds, wild quadrupeds and other wildlife and aquatic life.
 Anyone taking, possessing, injuring or destroying fish, wild birds, wild quadrupeds and other wildlife and aquatic life shall be required to reimburse LDWF a sum of money equal to the value of the wildlife illegally taken, possessed, injured or destroyed.
 This monetary reimbursement shall be in addition to any and all criminal penalties imposed for the illegal act.